PHimmel/customShellFunctsAliases/README.md

 3. Call `update` to run the updater with interactive security check option.
 4. Call `security` to only run the system security check.

+## install.sh
+Simplified installer script for the program